 On your homepage, make sure you have a collection of projects with relevant project images, an appropriate colour palette as well as clear and optimised banner images.

-To preview the available homepage templates visit the Site>Theme section of your site and click on the Themes icon to preview themes.
+To preview the available homepage templates visit the Site Management >Theme section of your site and click on the arrow which appears when you hover over the Themes icon to preview the themes.

 Select the template that will allow you to best achieve your project goals based on the design elements incorporated in each template.
 To understand these better, check out our Understanding EHQ Templates resource to help you make your decision.